 - Tom Allison, Deputy Director of Policy & Research

-- Reid Setzer, Policy & Legislative Affairs Analyst
+- Reid Setzer, Deputy Director of Policy & Legislative Affairs

 Colin Seeberger, Strategic Campaigns Advisor